 Congress alleged that it was done on the behest of the government.
 Twitter had clarified its action, saying that the rules were enforced judiciously and impartially for everyone on its service.

-Twitter informed the Delhi High Court that it has appointed employees at the positions of Chief Compliance Officer and Resident Grievance Officer, and Nodal Contact Person, in compliance with the provisions of the new IT rules.
+Twitter informed the Delhi High Court that it had appointed employees in the positions of Chief Compliance Officer, Resident Grievance Officer, and Nodal Contact Person in compliance with the provisions of the new IT rules.

 The notice was issued to Maheshwari in connection with a probe into uploading a communally sensitive video by a user on Twitter.

-The police had rejected Twitter India officials’ request to carry out the questioning via video conferencing.
+The police rejected Twitter India officials’ request to conduct the questioning via video conferencing.